Must be a SA citizen.

 SAEP INTERNSHIP OPPORTUNITY

-The Groen Sebenza Phase II Programe is a bridging into work programme funded to the tune of R300m for the next three.
-GS Phase aims to recruit 1050 unemployed graduates (diploma - PHD) and place them nationally in different organisations (government and non-governmental) where they will be incubated (trained and mentored) to further develop their competence and confidence in the management of environment/biodiversity.
-The programme goals
+The Groen Sebenza Phase II Programme is a bridging into work programme funded for next three years.
+GS Phase II aims to recruit 1050 unemployed graduates (diploma – PhD level) and place them nationally in different organisations (government and non-governmental) where they will be incubated (trained and mentored) to further develop their competence and confidence in the management of environment/biodiversity.

 South African Education Project (SAEP) in partnership with The South African National Biodiversity Institute (SANBI) is pleased to announce a call for applications for incubation in the following fields: